itscal123/mcmc-decipher/README.md

 # mcmc-decipher
-Use MCMC to generate a decipher key, given some encrypted text (either user input or provided text).
+Use Markov Chain Monte Carlo (MCMC) sampling to generate a cipher key that best deciphers some encoded text.
+Encoded text can either be user input or preselected text prompts.

 Currently working with substiution cipher for the encryption and Metroplis-Hastings for MCMC.